by Tracy Brighten September 2013

 Dogs running off the lead can also crush her eggs, or disturb her as she incubates, or even kill her chicks.
 Cats take her eggs in daytime and night hunters can pluck her from her nest.
 Her unfledged chicks are easy prey too; one cat can wipe out all the nests near its home in a single night.

 If you live near dotterel habitat, keep cats inside, and dog walkers please check restrictions, especially in the breeding season.
 An egg laid on Motuihe Island has twice the chance of surviving to fledgling compared to mainland areas where predators roam, so it’s worth our effort.[v]

 And what about the kiwi?
 Our national icon could become extinct on the mainland within 50 years.
 Dogs are the main killer of adult kiwi in Northland where the average lifespan is 14 years compared to 45 to 60 years elsewhere.[vi]
 Around Whangarei, more than 320 kiwis have died from dog attacks in the last 12 years.[vii]
 That’s 320 we might have saved.

 Conservationists work tirelessly on breeding, pest control, and research, yet their work can be undone in just one night of rampage.
 Dogs – whether hunting dogs, farm dogs, or pets – are responsible for 80% of adult kiwi deaths each year.
 It’s true the population can handle some chick losses, but the death of a breeding adult is far more serious.
 Because the kiwi doesn’t have a breastbone, even a curious dog not intending harm can cause death.

-BNZ, who sponsor ‘Save the Kiwi’ campaign, believe with better awareness the decline can be reversed.[viii]
+BNZ, who sponsors ‘Save the Kiwi’ campaign, believes with better awareness the decline can be reversed.[viii]
 If owners keep dogs inside or in an escape-proof garden, especially at night when kiwi leave their burrows, and if roaming dogs are reported to DOC, kiwi deaths can be prevented.
 Dogs kill in seconds, but aversion training discourages them from approaching kiwi and is very effective.[ix]
 Why wouldn’t we take these easy measures to help?